wellbutteredsoftware/tiny-rpg/NPC_FILES.md

 # NPC File Formats

 NPCs are packaged into two major formats for `tiny-rpg`: `hlist` and `plist`.
-The only reason they are separate is because the structs for Hostiles and Passives.
+The only reason they are separate is because the structs for Hostiles and Passives are quite different.

 ```c
 struct HostileNPC {